 Yes.
 In order to ensure that we can provide you with top legal guidance, personal assistance with travel vouchers, medical clearances and disciplinary actions, we rely on the full support of all members.
 Additionally, AFSA advocates for all its members collectively on assignments, promotions, travel regulations and other conditions of employment.
 Membership dues are collected to ensure that we can provide the services you expect, in the event that you need us.

 Can I purchase a lifetime membership?

-The lifetime membership option is under review and not currently available.
+The lifetime membership option was suspended in 2011 and is not currently available.